LiuTaowen-Tony/QBAF-jdfm/README.md

 - use_relative_sparsity: "sp" "no" representing whether having sparse connections or not
 - is_fuzzy: "fuzzy" "no"

+## model names

+JASGBAG : QBAF classifier with joint attack and support

+DAGBAG : QBAF classifier with direct attack and support

+JASDAGBAG : QBAF classifier with both direct attack and support and joint attack and support

+MULTIGBAG : QBAF classifier with 2 hidden layers

 <!-- ## code structure
 `run_exp.py` is the entrance of `fuzzy input`, `Joint attack and support`, and `direct attack and support`.
 This file parse the command line input  -->